wb64dev/winlator-wb64/README.md

 # Information

-Results can vary based on the device used, environmental conditions, and other factors, such as simultaneous processing.
+Results can vary based on the device used, environmental conditions, and other factors, such as simultaneous processing, and different processor capabilities.

 # Credits and Third-party apps
 - Winlator ([winlator.org](https://winlator.org/))